 In accordance with the Board's regulations, Christopher Kemp of the FTZ Staff is designated examiner to evaluate and analyze the facts and information presented in the application and case record and report findings and recommendations to the Board.

 Public comment is invited from interested parties.
 Submissions (original and 3 copies) shall be addressed to the Board's Executive Secretary at the address below.
 The closing period for their receipt is February 16, 2010.
-Rebuttal comments in response to material submitted during the foregoing period may be submitted during the subsequent 15-day period to March 3, 2010.
+Rebuttal comments in response to material submitted during the foregoing period may be submitted during the Start Printed Page 67173subsequent 15-day period to March 3, 2010.

 Dated: December 11, 2009.